HollyLlama/chatgpt-clone/README.md

-# Getting Started with Create React App
+# HollyLlamaGPT React App

+A conversational AI app using ChatGPT OpenAI's GPT-3 language model via its API.
+This app was built with Create React App and is based on freecodecamp's ChatGPT Course - Use The OpenAI API to Code 5 Projects (https://www.youtube.com/watch?v=uRQH2CFvedY).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).